svigerske/trac-to-github/docs/Migration-Trac-to-Github.md

     - ... (add your examples)
   - Generally everyone has a large enough screen to view both the Issue and the PR on their screen simultaneously

-- For reviewing a change:
+### For reviewing a change
   - **instead of looking at the patchbot**, use the [Checks on GitHub Actions](https://trac.sagemath.org/wiki/ReleaseTours/sage-9.6#BuildsandchecksofticketbranchesonGitHubActions), which are already available on Trac since the Sage 9.6 series; the [status of the check runs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks) will be clearer on GitHub [than on Trac](https://trac.sagemath.org/ticket/33818)
   - **instead of copy-pasting parts of the diff of a branch to a comment**, use [pull request reviews](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews): You can add comments directly to changed lines
   - **instead of making reviewer edits**, smaller suggestions can be made [through the github web interface](https://egghead.io/lessons/github-add-suggestions-in-a-github-pr-review) as part of the [pull request review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/incorporating-feedback-in-your-pull-request)
   - **if you want to be able to make changes directly to others' PRs** (when the author elects to allow edits from maintainers), please contact one of the [Sagemath Github admins](https://github.com/orgs/sagemath/people?query=role%3Aowner), who can give you the relevant permissions.
-  - **instead of changing the status of the ticket** (i.e. "positive review" or "needs work"), choose the [correct type of your pull request review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request#submitting-your-review) (i.e. "approve" vs "request changes")
+  - **instead of changing the status of the ticket** (e.g., "positive review" or "needs work"), choose the [correct type of your pull request review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request#submitting-your-review) (i.e. "approve" vs "request changes")
   - for trying the branch of a PR locally, **instead of using `git trac checkout TICKETNUMBER` or `git trac try TICKETNUMBER`**, use [`git fetch upstream pull/PULL_REQUEST_ID/head:LOCAL_BRANCH_NAME`](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/checking-out-pull-requests-locally)
     - alternatively, with the [GitHub command-line interface](https://trac.sagemath.org/ticket/34523), use [`gh pr checkout PULL_REQUEST_ID`](https://cli.github.com/manual/gh_pr_checkout)

-- For closing issues, **instead of marking it as invalid/duplicate and ready for review**,
+### For closing issues, instead of marking it as invalid/duplicate/wontfix and ready for review
-  - if you have the rights to do so, simply [close the issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/closing-an-issue), add a label to specify the reason (e.g. "r: duplicate") and maybe add a short comment explaining why the issue has been closed, if that's not already clear from the discussion; optionally, to change the reason for closing the issue, click the arrow next to "Close issue" and select a reason;
+  - if you have the rights to do so, simply [close the issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/closing-an-issue), add a label to specify the reason (e.g., `r: duplicate`) and maybe add a short comment explaining why the issue has been closed, if that's not already clear from the discussion; optionally, to change the reason for closing the issue, click the arrow next to "Close issue" and select a reason;
   - otherwise, add a short comment indicating that you think the issue should be closed and someone else with the necessary rights will take care of this.

   > If you think an issue has been prematurely be closed, feel free to reopen it.

-- For organizing, **instead of using meta-tickets**:
+### For organizing projects, instead of using meta-tickets
   - either open an Issue
     - it can include a checklist of things to do which can be checked off as they are dealt with by various PRs.
   - or [create a new Project](https://github.com/features/issues)

 # Release Manager's workflow

+see also discussion in https://github.com/sagemath/trac-to-github/issues/85

 - Unchanged: Release Manager @vbraun merges positively reviewed tickets into his branch https://github.com/vbraun/sage
   - The release manager uses [a filter to identify the pull requests that a reviewer has approved](https://docs.github.com/en/issues/tracking-your-work-with-issues/filtering-and-searching-issues-and-pull-requests#filtering-pull-requests-by-review-status)
   - Once released (currently targeted for Q4 2022), we instead use [Merge Queues](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue).
 - Unchanged: To make a beta or stable release, Release Manager merges (fast-forward) his branch into the `develop` branch and creates a tag
 - Unchanged: To make a stable release, Release Manager merges (fast-forward) the `develop` branch into the `main` branch.
-  - Only change is the rename of `master` to `main` due to cultural sensitivity - as proposed in https://trac.sagemath.org/ticket/31287
+  - Proposed in https://trac.sagemath.org/ticket/31287: Rename `master` to `main` due to cultural sensitivity
   - In the future, we might migrate from this [Gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) to the [Trunk-based workflow](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development) where the `develop` branch is no longer needed and changes are directly merged into `main`.

 # Proposed permissions and protections

+see also discussion in https://github.com/sagemath/trac-to-github/issues/85

 Main repository https://github.com/sagemath/sage:
 - Only 2 named [branches](https://github.com/sagemath/sage/branches), `develop` and `master`